toiletbril/toiletline/README.txt

 ------------------------------------------------------
 Load history from a file.

-If loading a history file fails for any reason other than non-existent file, `tl_history_dump()` will be a no-op to avoid overwriting wrong files.
-Finding a non-alphanumeric character while loading the file is treated as an error as well (that means you accidentaly loaded a binary file T__T).
+If loading a history file fails for any reason other than a non-existent file, `tl_history_dump()` will be a no-op to avoid overwriting wrong files.
+Finding a control byte that is not whitespace while loading the file is treated as an error as well (that means you accidentaly loaded a binary file T__T).

 Returns:
 * `TL_SUCCESS`;